AcadIMAT

 In February, June, July and September there are no classes and only exams.
 Across these 4 months you will have a possibility of 7 dates for each subject to attempt the exam.
 Sometimes professors will allow an “extra-ordinary” session in December or April giving you an additional attempt.

-Does La Sapienza do Cadaver Dissections?
+Does Sapienza University do Cadaver Dissections?

 No. No university in Italy does cadaver dissections.
-At the end of 2nd year if you have completed all of your exams you are invited to observe a dissection by the Anatomy professors via a livefeed usually of a brain (Since the last potion of the anatomy exams is neuroanatomy).
-In 4th year you will need to complete an Autopsy Experience as a clinical rotation in the Pathology department, as well as do dissections of a frozen heart, however these are not like the dissections imagined in American universities with a group of students getting their own cadaver to dissect.
+At the end of 2nd year if you have completed all of your exams you are invited to observe a dissection by the Anatomy professors via a livefeed usually of a brain (since the last potion of the anatomy exams is neuroanatomy).
+In 4th year you will need to complete an Autopsy Experience as a clinical rotation in the Pathology department, as well as do dissections of a frozen heart.
+However, these are not like the dissections imagined in American universities with a group of students getting their own cadaver to dissect.

-In La Sapienza student fees depend on country of origin and family income.
-Italian students pay between €140 Euro and €3000 Euro based on a document called the ISEE which proves annual family income.
-International students pay either a flat rate of €500 Euro or €1000 Euro depending on whether they are from a developing country or developed country.
+At Sapienza University student fees depend on country of origin and family income.
+Italian students pay between €140 EUR and €3,000 EUR based on a document called the ISEE which proves annual family income.
+International students pay either a flat rate of €500 Euro or €1,000 Euro depending on whether they are from a developing country or developed country.
 International students can also submit an ISEE which can further reduce their flat rates depending on the level of income.

 What are the Scholarship Options?

 Both the University and region of Lazio offer numerous scholarships and bursaries.
 These can be based on your families income to receive financial aid, fee waivers, free accomodation or free meals.
 There are also numerous merit based scholarships where class averages can reduce fees, or allow opportunities to work for the university to reduce fees and also get paid a stipendium.
-Either way both Rome and La Sapienza are incredibly generous to their students regardless of nationality.
+Either way, both Rome and La Sapienza are incredibly generous to their students regardless of nationality.

-How much does Accommodation Cost?
+How Much does Accommodation Cost?

 This REALLY depends on the student and what they’re willing to settle for: quality of the apartment, the area, having room mates vs not.
-For a student willing to share a room and wants to be close to the university a reasonable average is 200-300 euro a month.
-For a private room in walking distance to the University students can expect 400-600 euro depending on proximity and quality.
-However I would say the average on a private room is €450-500 Euro a month.
-Students can use facebook accomodation groups or websites like immobiliare to search for accommodaiton in Rome.
+For a student willing to share a room and wants to be close to the university a reasonable average is €200-300 EUR a month.
+For a private room in walking distance to the University, students can expect €400-600 EUR depending on proximity and quality.
+I would say the average on a private room is €450-500 EUR a month.
+Students can use Facebook accomodation groups or websites like Immobiliare to search for accommodation in Rome.

 Class Dynamics & Quality of Professors

 Sapienza has much smaller class sizes which is very advantageous to build relationships with professors.
 With a maximum size of 45 students per class, every student has the opportunity to request additional clinical hours, shadowing opportunities and even private office hours with professors to go over problem areas in the subjects.
-Overall students are incredibly cooperative and collaborative across years with senior students leaving resources for younger students.
+Overall, students are incredibly cooperative and collaborative across years with senior students leaving resources for younger students.

-The quality of professors is of course very high considering they have vast international experience in order to teach the International Medical School (IMS).
-While it’s impossible for every professor to be excellent the overall quality is great, and most students don’t ever have issues with the levels of English.
+The quality of professors is, of course, very high considering they have vast international experience in order to teach the International Medical School (IMS).
+While it’s impossible for every professor to be excellent, the overall quality is great, and most students don’t ever have issues with the levels of English.

 Sports & Canteen Facilities

-Teaching Facilities
+Teaching Facilities at Sapienza University

 Libraries

-Sapienza has over 50 libraries across the 120 branches it offers.
+Sapienza University has over 50 libraries across the 120 branches it offers.
 There are numerous reading rooms that are open on weekends, holidays and night with an additional 3 24 hour libraries.
-While there are a lot of libraries the overall quality in our opinion is quite lacking.
+While there are a lot of libraries, the overall quality in our opinion is quite lacking.
 Students must show up incredibly early especially during exam time to be able to find a seat.
-Most of the libraries are also quite outdated mostly lacking plugs for laptops, and limited wifi.
+Most of the libraries are also quite outdated, mostly lacking plugs for laptops, and limited wifi.
 There are a few very modern, spacious and incredible libraries but these are always full and students need to be there when they open as the queues start before hand.
 There are also numerous libraries and study cafes throughout Rome not associated to Sapienza.

 Part 2 - All about the City